robatwilliams/es-compat/README.md

 Because JavaScript is untyped, detection of some features' usage (namely prototype methods) through static analysis requires some assumptions to be made.
 This shouldn't be a problem as long as you avoid creating your own methods having the same names, or write code in an unusual way to deliberately evade detection.

 The MDN compatibility dataset has very good coverage of the top ~6 desktop and mobile browsers, and Node.js (much more than [kangax/compat-table](https://github.com/kangax/compat-table)).
-In case of missing data (unknown browser, support unknown, or unknown in which version support was added), we currently assume support.
+In case of missing data (support unknown, or unknown in which version support was added), we currently assume support.

 ## Backlog